gruntjs/grunt-docs/Inside-Tasks.md

 ### this.nameArgs
-The name of the task, as specified with any colon-separated arguments or flags on the command-line.
+The name of the task, including any colon-separated arguments or flags specified on the command-line.
 For example, if a "sample" task was run as `grunt sample:foo`, inside the task function, `this.nameArgs` would be `"sample:foo"`.

 _Note that if a task has been renamed with [grunt.task.renameTask](grunt.task#grunt.task.renameTask) this property will reflect the new name._

 ### this.args
 An array of arguments passed to the task.
 For example, if a "sample" task was run as `grunt sample:foo:bar`, inside the task function, `this.args` would be `["foo", "bar"]`.

-_Note that in multi tasks, the target is removed from the `this.args` array and is not passed into the task function._
+_Note that in multi tasks, the current target is omitted from the `this.args` array._

 ### this.flags
 An object generated from the arguments passed to the task.
 For example, if a "sample" task was run as `grunt sample:foo:bar`, inside the task function, `this.flags` would be `{foo: true, bar: true}`.

-_Note that inside multi tasks, the target name is _not_ set as a flag._
+_Note that inside multi tasks, the target name is **not** set as a flag._

 ### this.errorCount
 The number of [grunt.log.error](grunt.log#grunt.log.error) calls that occurred during this task.
-This can be used to fail a task if errors occurred during the task.
+This can be used to fail a task if errors were logged during the task.

 ### this.options
 Returns an options object.
 Properties of the optional `defaultsObj` argument will be overridden by any task-level `options` object properties, which will be further overridden in multi tasks by any target-level `options` object properties.

-The [Configuring tasks](/configuring-tasks#options) guide shows an example of how options may be specified.
+The [Configuring tasks](configuring-tasks#options) guide shows an example of how options may be specified.

 ```js
 this.options([defaultsObj])